Prince Friedrich Franz Xaver of Hohenzollern-Hechingen: War of the Second Coalition

 During the War of the Second Coalition, Hohenzollern again served in Italy.
 He commanded a brigade under Pál Kray in a battle at Legnago on 26 March 1799.
 He fought at the Battle of Magnano where he temporarily commanded a division.
+Played a diversionary role in the Battle of the Adda.
 He besieged the Milan citadel starting on 30 April and received its surrender on 24 May.
 On 12 June, with 4,300 soldiers, he attempted to block Jacques MacDonald's much larger French force at the Battle of Modena but was defeated with heavy losses.
 He also fought at the battles of Trebbia and Novi.
 He won promotion to Feldmarschal-Leutnant in October 1799.

 Hohenzollern defeated Nicolas Soult at La Bochetta near Genoa on 9 April 1800 and at Sassello on 10 April.
 He participated in the Siege of Genoa under the overall command of Peter Ott.
 On 13 May, Hohenzollern defeated and captured Soult at Monte Creto, ending a series of successful French sorties.
 After the fall of Genoa in early June, Ott appointed him commander of the captured port.
 After Bonaparte's decisive victory at the Battle of Marengo on 14 June, Genoa passed into French hands again.
 Hohenzollern fought at the Battle of Pozzolo in December 1800.
 In 1802, he became the proprietor of Chevau-léger Regiment Nr.
 2 and held the position until his death.